 - Being easy to read.
 Group interviews is the time to put your poker face on.
 Everyone is stressed in a group interview.
 But you need to try your best to come accross as confident.
 A good way to do this is to focus on basic body language: look at people in the eye, sit confidently, don't cross your arms, etc.

 - Interrupting others.
 Consultants need to be client-friendly, and interrupting someone in a discussion is not client-friendly at all.
 You should listen carefully to what others are saying.
 Try to have a genuine interest in what they think.
 Before making your point, summarise their point to show that you understand what they mean.

 - Dominating the conversation.
 Finally, some candidates are so eager to participate in the conversation that they end up completely dominating the rest of the group without realising it.
 A good tip to avoid this is to keep an eye on how much time you talk.
 If you are in a 5-person group you should aim to speak 20% (1/5th) of the time and really no more than 25%.

 Your performance in regular and group case interviews will play a big role in Deloitte's decision to give you an offer.
-But it's also important that you perform well on behavioural case interview questions.
+If you'd like to learn more about group case interviews, check-out our separate detailed guide here.

 Behavioural interview questions asked at Deloitte fall into two categories:

 - Fit questions.
 These are generic questions such as “Why consulting?” or “Why Deloitte?”.

 - Personal Experience Interview (PEI) questions.
 These are questions such as “Tell me about a time when you lead a team through a difficult situation.”
 Or “Tell me about a time where you had to manage a team conflict”